storageos/storageos.github.io/_includes/overview.md

 StorageOS is available from the Docker Hub as a volume plugin (for Docker 1.13+) or as a container image (Docker 1.10-1.12).

-During beta, 64-bit Linux is required.
+The StorageOS container must run on a 64-bit Linux host.

 ## Popular tasks